mrozbarry/hyperapp-debug/README.md

 ## History

-For those coming from the elm community, you may notice much inspiration from [elm's time-travelling debugger](http://debug.elm-lang.org/edit/Thwomp.elm).
+For those coming from the elm community, you may notice much inspiration from [Elm's time-travelling debugger](http://debug.elm-lang.org/edit/Thwomp.elm).

 ## Notes

- 1. As part of wrapping the app function, hyperapp-debug injects `$debugSetState` into your actions object to forcefully set the state of your app.
+ 1. As part of wrapping the app function, Hyperapp Debug injects `$debugSetState` into your actions object to forcefully set the state of your app.
  2. `debug(app)` should probably not be used in production, since it will allow users to inspect your state, it may expose information you don't want exposed.

 ## Examples